Roomify/docs/roomify_accommodations/properties/properties.rst

 Booking Constraints
 ~~~~~~~~~~~~~~~~~~~
-At the top of page are the configurable Booking Constraints.
+At the top of the Edit page are the configurable Booking Constraints.
 These allow you to set up how far in advance you will accept bookings, and how short of notice you will accept.

 Edit Room/House
 ~~~~~~~~~~~~~~~